cristaloleg/awesome-manifesto/README.md

 ### Deploy
 - [ ] configuration files must be validated before a start
   - unless difficult debug is your goal
+- [ ] all features must be protected by feature flag
+  - in case of an accident it will(might) be enough to turn it off

 ### Code health
 - [ ] document your code